pypa/packaging.python.org/source/guides/tool-recommendations.rst

 Package Index (PyPI)>`.
 It can install into the global environment or into virtual environments.
 You may want to read pip's recommendations for :doc:`secure installs <pip:topics/secure-installs>`.
-Pip is available by default in most Python installations.
+Pip is available by default in most Python installations through the standard library package :doc:`ensurepip <python:library/ensurepip>`.

-Alternatively, for installing Python command line applications specifically, consider :ref:`pipx`, which is a wrapper around pip that installs each application into a dedicated virtual environment.
-This avoids conflicts between the dependencies of different applications.
-On Linux, pipx is especially important because it also avoids conflicts with the system (which are the reason for :ref:`externally managed environments <externally-managed-environments>`).
+Alternatively, consider :ref:`pipx` for the specific use case of installing Python command line applications that are distributed through PyPI.
+Pipx is a wrapper around pip and venv that installs each application into a dedicated virtual environment.
+This avoids conflicts between the dependencies of different applications, and also with the system (especially on Linux).

 For scientific software specifically, consider :ref:`Conda` or :ref:`Spack`.